Skip to content

 Why this asthma and rhinitis allergy panel is ordered

-This blood test is used to check whether common inhalant allergens are linked with recurring nasal or breathing-related allergy symptoms.
+This blood test checks for specific IgE sensitization to common inhalant allergens in persons with recurring nasal or breathing-related allergy symptoms.

 • To identify sensitization to house dust, dust mites, German cockroach, and selected molds

-• To support evaluation of repeated sneezing, blocked nose, watery eyes, cough, or wheeze-like discomfort
+• To assess repeated sneezing, blocked nose, watery eyes, coughing, wheezing, or breathing discomfort

-• To help a doctor decide whether broader allergy testing or trigger-avoidance guidance is needed
+• To help a doctor decide whether additional allergy testing or allergen-avoidance guidance is required

 Related allergy tests and panels